amshunaik/kuku/README.md

 ### Open the directory and follow below steps.
 * Download the folder Kuku and open in vs code
+* Go to the  Page.js file in Back directory and uncomment the code in 83rd line .
 * Then open 2 terminals side by side
 * In left side terminal
     - Go to kuku directory using "cd kuku"